Texas Collegiate League: History

 The TCL would nearly fold in 2007, when seven of the original nine teams (all except the McKinney Marshals and the Coppell Copperheads) allegedly decided to boycott the TCL by collectively terminating their interests in the TCL.
 TCL ceased operations after the season, filed suit against the seven teams to terminate their franchises, and entered into a written license agreement authorizing the owners of the teams who were not part of the boycott (which included the Brazos Valley Bombers and the East Texas Pump Jacks, two new teams which had joined TCL in 2007) to operate a reorganized TCL beginning in 2008.

 The 2008 summer season (the first under the reorganized TCL) set new attendance records for the league with the Brazos Valley Bombers making the top 50 attendance list of all summer collegiate teams.

 Teams from the Texas Gulf Coast (Victoria Generals), Louisiana (Acadiana Cane Cutters and Alexandria Aces), and Greater Houston (The Woodlands Strykers) later joined the league.
 The Aces left TCL after 2012 and the Copperheads ceased operations at that time, while the McKinney Marshals continued to play under the name Texas Marshals.

 The Woodlands Strykers, who were managed by the Brazos Valley Bombers, went dormant after one season in 2016.

+The Lake Charles Gumbeaux Gators are the most recent franchise addition to the TCL, joining the League for the 2024 season.

 Eligibility requirements

 All players in the league must have NCAA eligibility remaining in order to participate.
+All players must have completed at least 1 season of college baseball.
 Players are not paid so as to maintain their college eligibility.

 Season format

 TCL teams are run similar to professional minor league teams, providing players an opportunity to play under the same conditions as the minor leagues.
 Games are played six days during the week (Monday is the league-wide off-day), in three series of two games each, and wooden bats and major league specification baseballs are used.
-Season play occurs from late May through early August in a 60-game, split-season format.
+Season play occurs from late May through early August in a 48-game, split-season format.
 Each team will visit every other team three times during the season.
 The first-half winner and runner-up make the post-season, as do the second-half winner and runner-up; should a team be post-season eligible in both halves, the team with the best overall record not already eligible is selected as a wild card.
 The first half winner and runner-up are given home-field advantage in the playoffs.